feoh/blindnotdumb/posts/veritas-liberabit-vos-the-truth-will-set-you-free.md

 # Self Confidence Through Right Action

-Whatever your plan of action is, and whatever your outcomes may be, you should *feel really good* about the steps you're taking to get your career on track.
+Whatever your plan of action is, and whatever your outcomes may be, you should *give yourself credit* for the steps you're taking to get your career on track.

 If you're putting the work in, and moving the needle, even if it's moving more slowly than you'd like, please for goodness sake try to *feel really good about